2001 Audi RS4 (B5) review: Retro Road Test

 Audi RS4 RRT

 The ride will frighten you at first.
-With miles, though, you learn to drive around the worst bumps and enjoy the trace of suppleness in the suspension.
+With time and miles, though, you learn to drive around the worst bumps and enjoy the trace of suppleness in the suspension.
 Stirring the snickety gearlever keeps the engine on the boil, and you’ve also got that old-school but granite-solid Audi interior to enjoy.

 The deep bucket seats are painful to get in and out of, but hug you warmly once you’re ensconced (and give you a towering driving position, so high are they set).